 I do research in social, developmental, and political psychology.
 I study intergroup relations, anti-immigrant attitudes, diversity, empathy, activism, and adolescent development.
 I have worked in four countries and, currently, I am employed as a Researcher (Associate Professor) in Sweden.
 I am also a visiting scholar in the Netherlands and serve as an associate editor of Journal of Social and Political Psychology.
 Find my CV here and my publications on ResearchGate.

-Eckstein K., Koerner, A., Miklikowska, M., Serek, J., & Noack, P. (in review).
-Mobilizing effects of participation: Changes in political attentiveness, intentions for participation, and political trust over the course of an election year.
+Eckstein K., Miklikowska, M., Serek, J., Noack, P., & Koerner, A. (in review).
+Activating effects of election participation: Changes in political engagement over the course of an election year

 Zagrean, I., Miklikowska M., & Barni, D. (in review).
 Essentialism facilitates anti-immigrant prejudice, reduces contact with immigrants, and explains parent-child similarity in anti-immigrant prejudice.